Every business has one ultimate goal: to gain more customers and close more sales. You need marketing to do that consistently.

 When your employees know the exact marketing strategies to employ to achieve that goal, they waste less time in brainstorming sessions and follow-up meetings.
 All they need to do is follow your marketing plan, and everything will fall into place.

-7. A marketing plan is the key to getting more investors.
+7. A plan is the key to getting more investors.

 Let’s face it: Building and running a business involves a sizable investment.
 If you want yours to grow in people, products, and income, you need to invest more capital.